miteshbhaskar/agentic-support-system/README.md

 # Agentic Support System

 An agentic AI system that receives customer support queries and attempts to resolve them autonomously.
-Built for FlowDesk, a fictional SaaS company.
+Built for FlowDesk, a SaaS company.

 ---